thiagonees/thiagonees/README.md

-### Welcome! they call me Thiago Alves and I'm a Front-end developer.
+### Welcome!
+They call me Thiago Alves and I'm a Front-end developer.

 #